google/sentencepiece/README.md

 *   **MosesPretok** does not always improve BLEU scores.
 Comparable accuracy can be obtained without using language-dependent resources in many language pairs.
-*   Whitespace pre-tokenization is a reasonable choice.
+*   Whitespace pretokenization is a reasonable choice.
 It does not use language-specific resources.
 *   **NoPretok** shows poor BLEU scores.
-Unigrams are more robust than BPE when no pre-tokenizer is applied.
+Unigrams are more robust than BPE when no pretokenizer is applied.

 ## Advanced topics